Willie Johnston: First spell at Rangers

-Over the next three seasons, Johnston's personal output was an impressive 65 goals from 137 appearances (as well as four caps for Scotland), but this yielded only one minor Glasgow Cup win during the period; arch-rivals Celtic had begun a period of dominance at that time, and overwhelmed Rangers 4–0 in the 1969 Scottish Cup Final less than a month after Johnston had scored a hat-trick against them in a cup tie at Celtic Park.
+Over the next three seasons, Johnston's personal output included 65 goals from 137 appearances (as well as four caps for Scotland), but this yielded only one minor Glasgow Cup win during the period; arch-rivals Celtic had begun a period of dominance at that time, and overwhelmed Rangers 4–0 in the 1969 Scottish Cup Final less than a month after Johnston had scored a hat-trick against them in a cup tie at Celtic Park.
 There was further disappointment as the club was twice eliminated from the latter stages of the Inter-Cities Fairs Cup by English opponents, both of whom went on to win the trophy (Leeds United in 1968, Newcastle United in 1969).
 Johnston missed the home leg against Newcastle through suspension after he was sent off in the previous round against Athletic Bilbao.

 Celtic's domination of the Scottish league continued into the 1970s, and ultimately Johnston would end his spell at Ibrox without a championship medal.
 The 1970 Scottish League Cup Final went Rangers' way 1–0 over the familiar opponents, Johnston providing the cross for the winning goal, but he was fined afterwards by manager Willie Waddell for showboating (sitting on the ball), which supposedly brought shame on the club.
 The final of the 1970–71 Scottish Cup, yet another Old Firm clash, was won by Celtic after a replay.
 A major off-field tragedy had also befallen Rangers that year when 66 supporters died in a disaster at the stadium.

 Johnston scored twice in the final as Rangers won the European Cup-Winners' Cup in 1971–72 by defeating Dynamo Moscow 3–2 in Barcelona.
 By that time he was often playing as a striker alongside Colin Stein (the other scorer in the final) as formations were modified.